 When I receive a cake order or request, I try to have an initial consult with my customer.
 My first question is always: what is the occasion or purpose.

-Getting this information, is crucial so that, designs can be customised according to the occasion.
+Getting this information, is crucial so that, designs can be customized according to the occasion.
 Some cake art designs, factor in cultural backgrounds, or to portray funny memories/thoughts, or even weird items/themes.

 You find out about any diet requirements too, during this initial consult.